clintjhill/ember-parse-adapter/README.md

 An Ember Data Adapter built to use the Parse REST API.

-This branch is a full Ember implementation against the Parse REST API without the use of the Parse JavaScript SDK.
+This is a full Ember implementation against the Parse REST API without the use of the Parse JavaScript SDK.
 Currently in a very alpha state.

-At the moment this performs only the simple CRUD features.
-However the implementation does drop the core of the Parse JavaScript SDK.
+Currently by default it will make use of a batched approach to persisting records.
+However there is an implementation for more granular persistence.

-This is a CORS implementation.
+Note: This is a CORS implementation.
 It has nuances.
 As an example Parse REST API only responds to SSL requests.
 Due to IE8+ CORS implementations that means you must run your app under SSL.
 As well some browsers will perform an OPTIONS call along-side the regular GET/PUT/POST/DELETE (still investigating all of this - and learning).
 I chose to re-use the Parse XDomainRequest implementation and then use jQuery for all other supporting browsers.
 This might be a dead-end and I might be wiser to use Parse's full XHR implementation (it's small and smart - but I'm trying to be original).

-The branch currently works with the Ember versions listed in the example.html AS-IS.
-The example is using the master branch of Ember and Ember-Data (built for this project).
-There is also 1 modification done here locally to flip a guard for Ember.BOOTED inside ember-latest.js (line: 5495).
-I apologize for this kind of kludgery.
-I dislike it myself.
-But understand this is temporary and you really shouldn't be using this project yet anyways.
-In fact you should be forking and fixing.
-Thanks!

 Features
 --------